meteor/blaze/site/source/api/spacebars.md

 You can use a special variable `@index` in the body of `#each` to get the 0-based index of the currently rendered value in the sequence.

+### Async sequences

+> This functionality is considered experimental and a subject to change.
+For
+> details please refer to [#424](https://github.com/meteor/blaze/pull/424).

+The sequence argument can be wrapped in a `Promise`.
+When that happens, `#each` will render the "else" if it's pending or rejected.
+Once resolved, the resulting sequence is used.
+To have more fine-grained handling of non-resolved states, use `#let` and the async state helpers (e.g., `@pending`).

 ### Reactivity Model for Each